Video Game / Super Time Force

 - My Own Grampa: One of the consequences stated in the opening scroll is "accidentally dating your mother".

-- One-Hit-Point Wonder: Every playable character can only take one hit before dying, unless they save a comrade and absorb his temporal escence, then they can take one extra hit.
+- One-Hit-Point Wonder: Every playable character can only take one hit before dying, unless they save a comrade and absorb his/her temporal essence, then they can take one extra hit.

 - One-Hit Polykill: Aimy's charged attack fires a laser that pierces walls and enemies.